 Dubai was founded in 1833, when another 800 members of the Bani Yas tribe, led by the Maktoum family, were settled by the Dubai River.
 Since then, the Al Maktoum family has taken control of Dubai.

 The eighth ruler from the Al Maktoum own family, the late H. H. Sheikh Rashid bin Saeed Al Maktoum, ruled Dubai from 1958 to 1990.
 He guided the emirate with compassion and understanding.
-He realised what becomes important to convert Dubai into the cosmopolitan, rich city it’s miles today.
+He realized what became important to convert Dubai into the cosmopolitan, rich city it’s miles from today.

 List of Dubai Government’s departments – The Official Portal of Dubai Government